melissaspiegel/documentation/docs/css-naming-conventions.md

 ## Namespace

 The namespace should always be relevant to the project.
-In this case the namespace will always be `mwm`.
+In this case the namespace will always be `swm`.

 ## Partial